gvwilson/thirdbit/teaching/community.md

     If you aren't large enough to provide training, join an organization that is and take some of theirs.
     As with Rule 2,
-    it's always best to learn on someone else's dime.
+    it's always best to learn on someone else's project before starting your own.

 1.  **Communicate.**
     Nobody's going to come to a meeting unless they know about it,